vrettasm/NapShift_CG/README.md

 N.B.
 For Windows systems follow the **equivalent** instructions.

-## For Conda users

-A conda environment_napshift.yml file is provided with all the required dependencies.

-    $ conda env create -f environment_napshift.yml
-    $ conda activate venv_napshift

 ## How to run

-To execute the program (within the activated virtual environment), you can either navigate  to the main directory of the project (i.e. where the napshift.py is located), or locate it through the command line and then run the following command:
+To execute the program (within the activated virtual environment), you can either navigate to the main directory of the project (i.e. where the napshift_cg.py is located), or locate it through the command line and then run the following command:

     $ ./napshift_cg.py -f path/to/filename.pdb